rtlow/PHSX815_Project2/README.md

 The executable files are `python/PhotonCounter.py` and `python/PhotonHypoTest.py`, and can be called from the command line with the -h flag, which will print the options.

-The file `python/PhotonCounter.py` generates the Poisson-distributed data.
-The user can provide a Poisson rate parameter using the `-rate` option, and can alter the number of Experiments and Measurements per Experiment using the -Nexp and -Nmeas options respectively.
+The file `python/PhotonCounter.py` generates the Poisson-distributed data according to each model.
+The user can specify the model using either the `--model0` or `--model1` flag, and can alter the number of Experiments and Measurements per Experiment using the -Nexp and -Nmeas options respectively.

+`model0` is the noise model.
+Noise electrons have an energy spectrum according to the Fermi-Dirac distriubtion.
+The number of noise electrons detected is the number of electrons above the Fermi level.
+This number is obtained via numerical integration of the Fermi-Dirac distribution.
+The `-T` flag allows the user to specify the temperature of Fermi-Dirac distribution.

+`model1` is the signal model.
+Atmospheric seeing causes the observed intensity of a point source to dance around the detector.
+We model this by sampling the Airy disk using Metropolis-Hastings sampling.
+The `-Nburn` flag allows the user to specify how many initial samples to exclude.
+The `-Nskip` flag allows the user to skip a certain number of samples, since the Metropolis-Hastings method may have unwanted periodicity.

 The file `python/PhotonHypoTest.py` analyzes two data files from `PhotonCounter.py`.
-These two data files, with different rate parameters, represent two different hypotheses.
+These two data files, with different models, represent two different hypotheses.
 The user can specify a significance level for hypothesis testing using the `-alpha` option.